mgsosna/mattsosna.com/_posts/projects/2023-12-22-Random-forest-by-hand.md

 The second way is that random forests randomly select only a subset of the features when evaluating how to split the data. scikit-learn's `RandomForestClassifier`, [for example](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html), only considers the square root of the number of features when searching for the thresholds that minimize Gini impurity.

 These methods might seem strange -- why wouldn't we use all our features, and why would we  purposely duplicate and drop rows in our data?
-And indeed, the resulting decision trees typically have significantly worse predictive power.
+And indeed, each individual tree we produce this way typically has significantly _worse_ predictive power.
 But when we combine 100 of these Swiss-cheese trees, a surprising result emerges: a forest that is collectively more accurate than our original decision trees.
 (Make code example to confirm.)

 ## Implementation
 Let's now implement a random forest in Python to see for ourselves.
 We'll start with the nodes of a tree, followed by a decision tree and finally a random forest.